rogorido/sistercities/sistercities.md

 1. exporting the results as CSV/TSV (comma/tab separated values) or JSON, which is what I will cover in this lesson;
 2. using one of the different R packages which are able to connect to a SPARQL endpoint and get the data (a more general one, [SPARQL](https://cran.r-project.org/web/packages/SPARQL/index.html), and a specific package for using with wikidata, [WikidataR](WikidataR)).
-3. downloading?? the data to your computer with one of the
+3. downloading?? the data to your computer with one of the available programs for doing this (I can recommend [wikidata-cli](https://github.com/maxlath/wikidata-cli)).

 If you want to know how to manipulate data in R, the best option nowadays is to use the package [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html) created by [Hadley Wickham ](http://hadley.nz/).
 You can find a good tutorial to using dplyr written by Nabeel Siddiqui.